-Before joinging the yachting industry it is essential to decide which type of job you wish to pursue.
-The work associated with each department on board a yacht varies greatly.
-It is therefore advised to understand the training, duties and requiremnts associated with working as a stewardess, deckhand, chef or engineer.
+Before joining the yachting industry, it is essential to decide on your career path.
+The work environment and duties associated with each superyacht department varies greatly.
+It is therefore advised to understand the training, duties and requirements associated with each role.
+The most common roles for crew entering the industry are:

 Steward / Stewardess

 A superyacht stewardess is responsible for the guest service, housekeeping and laundry.
-In some cases the position is combined with an additional role for staff who come from a beauty or healthcare background.
+In some cases, the position is combined with an additional role for those who come from a beauty or healthcare background.

-Working onboard a superyacht as a chef comes with some unique challenges.
+Working as a superyacht chef comes with some unique challenges.
 Although the skills are certainly transferable, there is specific training and certification required.
 For those who can adapt to the different living and working conditions, it can be an extremely rewarding job.

 Working on a yacht or superyacht as an engineer can be a rewarding career path.
-Although a background in engeneering or mechanics is an advantage, it is not a prerequisite.
+Although a background in engineering or mechanics is an advantage, it is not a prerequisite.
 The duties associated with the role are diverse, exciting and require a great deal of hard work.

 Having the correct training and certifications is essential to your employability in the superyacht industry.
-In order to become a crew member, you will need to complete the following training:
+In order to become a crew member, you will need to have completed the following training:

 - STCW 2010 Basic training